← All posts

 When to size up to a 20-yard roll-off

-A 20-yard roll-off is 8 × 20 ft with 2 tons (4,000 lbs) included.
+A 20-yard roll-off is 5 × 14 ft with 6-foot walls and 2.5 tons (5,000 lbs) included.
 Choose this size when:

 • You're doing a roof tear-off.
 Asphalt shingles weigh ~240–280 lbs per square (100 sq ft).
-A 2,000 sq ft roof = 20 squares = roughly 5,000 lbs.
-Even the 20-yard's 4,000 lb allowance gets close — for a really heavy roof, the 30-yard with 2.5 tons might be the better call.
+A 2,000 sq ft roof = 20 squares = roughly 5,000 lbs — right at the 20-yard's 2.5-ton (5,000 lb) allowance.
+A heavy or multi-layer roof can tip over it, so we text you the actual landfill weight ticket and bill any overage at $90/ton — or plan a second haul with you up front.

 • You're combining two big projects.
 Kitchen plus a bath in the same week.
 Living room remodel plus a yard cleanup.